Maurice010/ADS/README.md

 !!! about to be updated in short time (next 5-7 days) !!!

  - that includes implementing templates and concepts
- - fixing some bad practicies like using #define instead of const
+ - fixing some bad practicies
  - adding more documentation
  - adding more functionalites in some cases
  - using header files